Western Cape Seashells – Identification and Illustrated Guide

 Western Cape Shell identification guide abalone

-Minimum legal size: about 12 cm
+Minimum legal size to harvest: about 12 cm

 Granular limpet